 In the ordinary course of our business, we collect and store sensitive data, including legally protected personally identifiable information.
-We collect this kind of information during the course of clinical trials and for post-marketing safety vigilance in connection with marketing and selling our products, helping enable surgeons and their patients to pursue claims for reimbursement for procedures using iFuse and servicing potential warranty claims.
-In doing so, we are subject to various federal, state and foreign laws that protect the confidentiality of certain patient health information, including patient medical records, and restrict the use and disclosure of patient health information by healthcare providers, such as HIPAA, in the U.S. and regulations in the European Union ("EU"), which are described in detail in "Item 1 Business - Data Privacy and Security Laws" in our Annual Report on Form 10-K filed with the SEC on March 11, 2020.
+We collect this kind of information during the course of clinical trials and for post-marketing safety vigilance, helping to enable surgeons and their patients to pursue claims for reimbursement for procedures using iFuse and servicing potential warranty claims.
+In doing so, we are subject to various federal, state and foreign laws that protect the confidentiality of certain patient health information, including patient medical records, and restrict the use and disclosure of patient health information by healthcare providers, such as HIPAA in the U.S. and regulations in the European Union ("EU"), which are described in detail in Item 1 Business - Data Privacy and Security Laws" in our Annual Report on Form 10-K filed with the SEC on March 10, 2021.

 In June 2018, California enacted the California Consumer Privacy Act ("CCPA").
 The CCPA, which became effective on January 1, 2020, requires a broad range of businesses to honor the requests of California residents to access and require deletion of their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used and shared.
 The CCPA provides for civil penalties of up to \$7,500 for intentional violations, and a private right of action for data breaches that allows private plaintiffs to seek the greater of actual damages or statutory damages of up to \$750 per consumer per data breach.
 These remedies are expected to increase data breach litigation.
-The California Attorney General, who is charged with interpreting and enforcing the law, has not yet promulgated final implementing regulations, and considerable uncertainty as to how the law will be implemented and enforced remains.
 Although the CCPA includes exemptions for certain clinical trials data, and protected health information governed by HIPAA, the law may increase our compliance costs and potential liability with respect to other personal information we collect about California residents.
-The CCPA has prompted a number of proposals for new federal and state privacy legislation that, if passed, could increase our potential liability, increase our compliance costs and adversely affect our business.
+Our compliance costs and potential liability with respect to personal information may also increase in response to other states adopting and considering initiative regarding protection of personal information.
+In March 2021, Virginia passed the Consumer Data Protection Act ("CDPA") which will take effect on January 1, 2023.
+Virginia is the second state to pass comprehensive privacy litigation.
+While the CDPA emulates the GDPR and the CCPA in certain respects, the laws differ and compliance with one law does not equate to compliance with the other laws.